Event Information

 Blog

-Participants will portray citizens of Fayette County, Texas in late May 1861 and Henkel Square will become a generic Fayette County community.
+Participants will portray citizens of Travis County, Texas in late April 1862.
 Participants will develop impressions such as the town doctor, an itinerant worker, a new arrival, a wealthy widow or a family down on their luck, and develop detailed backgrounds for these impressions.

 There may be some scripted activities during the day; those that would naturally have been known to the participants, such as a town meeting or church service will be made known to all participants.
 However, some activities may only be known by the organizer and primary participants in order to maintain a spontaneous natural flow to the event.